-The Group's accounts are prepared in accordance with current IFRS applicable to the insurance industry.
+Prudential's consolidated accounts are prepared in accordance with current IFRS applicable to the insurance industry.
 In May 2017, the IASB published its standard on insurance accounting (IFRS 17, 'Insurance Contracts') which replaces the current IFRS 4 standard.
-Some targeted amendments to this standard, including to the effective date, were issued in June 2020.
+Some targeted amendments to this standard, including to the effective date, were issued in June 2020 and December 2021.
 IFRS 17, 'Insurance Contracts', as amended, will have the effect of introducing fundamental changes to the statutory reporting of insurance entities that prepare accounts according to IFRS from 2023.
 The standard is subject to endorsement in the UK via the UK Endorsement Board.
 Prudential has a Group-wide implementation programme underway to implement this new standard.
-The effect of changes required to the Group's accounting policies as a result of implementing the new standard is currently uncertain, but these changes can be expected to, amongst other things, alter the timing of IFRS profit recognition.
+A reliable estimate of the effect of changes required to the Group's accounting policies as a result of implementing this standard, which is expected to alter the timing of IFRS profit recognition, is not yet available as implementation is underway.
 The implementation of this standard involves significant enhancements to the IT, actuarial and finance systems of the Group.